Amrut735/SCT__ML_01/README.md

 - Data visualization powered by Matplotlib and Seaborn
 - Modern UI design with CSS3 and JavaScript
 - House price dataset for training and testing
+- Deployed on Render cloud platform

 ---

 **HOUSELYTICS** - Making house price prediction elegant and insightful! 🏠✨

+*Try it now at [https://sct-ml-01.onrender.com](https://sct-ml-01.onrender.com)*